Server Management

 mysqldump -u root -p pandora> /backup/pandoradb_backup.sql

 From a backup done that way, you may fully restore the database.
 Login in MySQL, proceed to create the database that will be restored and then load the backup in that database.
-Following the previous example:
+Following the previous example (replace mypassword

 Pandora FMS complete backup and restore

-There is a script in Pandora FMS server distribution that is useful to backup and restore Pandora FMS completely.
-This script is intended for backup and restoration in systems where the server and console are located in the same machine.
+There is a script in the Pandora FMS server distribution that is used to make a backup and a complete restore of all Pandora FMS.
+This script is thought to make copies and restoration in systems where the server and the console are located in the same machine.

-If there are several components in your environment, then you should use the tool with the most adequate parameters for its use or modify them so they are tailored to your needs.
+If there are different components in the environment, you should use the tool with the most appropriate parameters for your use or modify them to suit the circumstances.

-This script needs to be executed as root.
-You are the only responsible for said key.
+This script needs to run as root.
+You are the only responsible for this key.
 It is located at:

 /usr/share/pandora_server/util/pandora_backup.sh